gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Configuration options for FindBugs plugin

-Thanks to a contribution from [Justin Ryan](https://github.com/quidryan), the FindBugs plugin now supports more configuration options.
+Thanks to a contribution from [Justin Ryan](https://github.com/quidryan), the FindBugs plugin now supports [more configuration options](dsl/org.gradle.api.plugins.quality.FindBugsExtension.html).

+**Important:** In Gradle 1.2, there is an [identified issue](http://issues.gradle.org//browse/GRADLE-2473) that requires any FindBugs specific configuration to be performed on the task; configuration via the DSL extension is ineffectual.
+Please click the “More” button below for instructions on how to workaround this issue.

+#### FindBugs DSL extension issue

+Instead of configuring `FindBugs` properties for all tasks globally via the DSL extension:

+    findbugs {
+      excludeFilter = file("$rootProject.projectDir/config/findbugs/excludeFilter.xml")
+    }

+You need to configure the task(s) directly, which can be done via:

+    tasks.withType(FindBugs) {
+      excludeFilter = file("$rootProject.projectDir/config/findbugs/excludeFilter.xml")
+    }

+This applies to all FindBugs specific task properties.

+This issue will be resolved in Gradle 1.3, allowing you to globally configure all `FindBugs` tasks via the DSL extension.

 ### Gradle related version information in HTTP requests